jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

-designed to help users identify social engineering attacks and respond appropriately have some success, often it is not the users lack of knowledge that drives phishing susceptibility.3 So far, users have not demonstrated the ability to consistently change their behavioral risk tendencies enough to show measurable improvement against an ever\- evolving threat landscape.
+designed to help users identify social engineering attacks and respond appropriately have some success, often it is not the user’s lack of knowledge that drives phishing susceptibility.

+3 So far, users have not demonstrated the ability to consistently change their behavioral risk tendencies enough to show measurable improvement against an ever\- evolving threat landscape.
 Users are particularly vulnerable to drive\-by URL attacks.
 These involve simple link\-clicks that take victims to websites that collect telemetry or entice the user to a downstream attack.
-Whereas a credential harvest attack involves two clicksone to get to the credential harvesting page and another to enter the credentialsa drive\-by requires just one click.
+Whereas a credential harvest attack involves two clicks—one to get to the credential harvesting page and another to enter the credentials—a drive\-by requires just one click.
 Drive\-by URL attacks are usually less impactful, but many organizations use them to measure their click susceptibility.
 Phish simulation training findings show users vulnerable to drive\-by URLs